 Sensing focuses on the present.
 As sensors, ESTJs are "here and now" people.
 They are factual and process information through the five senses.
 They see things as they are because they are concrete and literal thinkers.
 They trust what is certain.
 ESTJ value realism and common sense.
 They like ideas with practical applications.

 As Judging people, ESTJs think sequentially.
 They value order and organization.
 Their lives are scheduled and structured.
 ESTJs seek closure and enjoy completing tasks.
 They take deadlines seriously.
 They work then they play.
 The Judging preference does not mean judgmental.
-Judging refers to how a person deals with day-to-day activities.
+Judging refers to how a day-to-day activities at dealt with.

 ESTJ Cognitive Functions

 Every person engages the world through four Cognitive Functions.
 The ESTJ's primary function is Extraverted Thinking and secondary is Introverted Sensing.

 ESTJs use this function most often.
 While Thinking (T), ESTJs make decisions based on logic.
 The Extraverted Thinking function enables them to organize and categorize items such as thoughts and arguments.
 It is the ability to see the logical consequences of actions.
 It follows sequence and organization.